Bandie/ding/README.md

 ### How to enable the password

-1. Open your `ding_server.cfg` or `ding_server.win.cfg`.
+1. Open your `dingd.cfg` or `dingd.win.cfg`.
 2. Set `pw_on=true`.
 3. Set a password, like `password=abc def`.
 4. Set a password timeout: `pwtimeout=10` for 10 seconds.

-If you have a password with special characters as in spaces and the like, you may want to use quotation marks around your password. `./ding_client "abc def"` or `python .\ding_client "abc def"` on Windows.
+If you have a password with special characters as in spaces and the like, you may want to use quotation marks around your password. `./ding "abc def"` or `python .\ding "abc def"` on Windows.